 Travel

-The Notoriously Illegal 4,000 Step Stairway To Heaven In Hawaii Is Pure Insanity
+The Notoriously Illegal 4,000 Step Stairway To Heaven Hawaii Is Pure Insanity

 There are 4,000 stairs in total